seankemy/Elk-Stack/README.md

 ### Target Machines & Beats

 This ELK server is configured to monitor the following machines:
-- DVWA-1 | 10.0.0.9
+- Web-1 | 10.0.0.9
-- DVWA-2 | 10.0.0.10
+- Web-2 | 10.0.0.10
+- Web-3 | 10.0.0.15

 We have installed the following Beats on these machines:
 - Filebeat
 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects changes in the filesystem, such as Apache logs.
+- Filebeat collects specific changes to logs in the filesystem, such as Apache logs.
-- Metricbeat collects changes in system metrics, such as CPU usage.
+- Metricbeat periodically collects changes in system metrics, such as CPU usage.

 ### Using the Playbook